TIGER-AI-Lab/UniIR/README.md

 cd src/models/
 conda env create -f uniir_env.yml
 ```

+## Training
+To train the UniIR models from pretrained CLIP and BLIP checkpoints, please follow the instructions below.
+The scripts will automatically download the pretrained CLIP and BLIP checkpoints.

+### 1. Download the M-BEIR Benchmark
+Please download the M-BEIR benchmark by following the instructions in the [**M-BEIR**](#M-BEIR) section.

 ### 2. Scripts
 #### To train UniIR CLIP_SF Large with the default configuration:
 ```bash